opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/openc2-mqtt-topics.md

 software bill of materials retrieval operations (included in multi-profile [blinky/twinkly](sFractal/README.md) devices)
 * [pac](https://github.com/oasis-open/openc2-jadn-software/tree/master/Test/device-pac) -
-security posture assessment and evaluation (PACE) operations
+security posture attribute collection and evaluation (PACE) operations
 * [slpf](https://github.com/oasis-open/openc2-jadn-software/tree/master/Test/device-slpf) -
 stateless packet filtering operations

+Note that the example messages are bare OpenC2 content.
+Producers and consumers must wrap that content in an OpenC2-Message structure if "to" and "from" headers are needed and are not passed as MQTT v5 properties.